 |Estimated Cost : $ 1500.00 Accounting Code : SIMPIT- 020|

-Thus, a WBS dictionary provides a detailed information about each element of the Work Breakdown Structure.
+As you can see, a WBS dictionary provides a detailed information about each element of the Work Breakdown Structure.
 It provides the team with the information they need to produce quality deliverables that meet project requirements and organization standards.

 Sabyasachi has over a decade’s experience in leading IT and non IT projects in the Healthcare, Oil and Energy, eCommerce, Public Sector Undertaking , and Services industry .
 He is a PMI certified Project Management Professional , PMP, and a volunteer in the Project management community with a focus on best practice and mentoring other project management professionals .
 His writings are regularly published in several blogs , forums and online project management communities .